Refugee Week

-Refugee Week is the world’s largest arts & culture festival celebrating the contributions, creativity and resilience of refugees and people seeking sanctuary.
-It takes place every year around World Refugee Day (20th June).
+Refugee Week takes place every year around World Refugee Day (20th June).
+Over 20 countries around the world observe a Refugee Week.

-Refugee Week Aims
+Aims

-Refugee Week is a community-powered festival with arts & culture at the heart.
-It’s an open platform with a decentralised model, which means that everyone is invited to take part and help make the festival happen.
-Activities are planned by individuals, schools, libraries, arts venues, faith groups, local councils, football clubs, businesses and a variety of other contributors.

 By providing a platform for people who have sought sanctuary to share their experiences, perspectives and creative work on their own terms, the festival aims to enable refugees and asylum seekers to be able to live safely within inclusive and resilient communities, where they can continue to make a valuable contribution.